Geothermal energy pros and cons

 The heat produced by magma is a massive source of energy, and it can be converted into electricity.
 To do this, we drill down into the earth and as a general rule, the lower you go, the hotter it gets.

-Geothermal is a renewable source of energy that is almost completely pollution-free, and is consistently reliable.
+Geothermal is a renewable source of energy that is almost completely pollution-free and consistently reliable.

 Geothermal energy is generally considered environmentally friendly.